-You’ll need to get what help you can through other means.
+You need to get help through other means.

-Always, and I do mean always, start with the official website for the service you’re having difficulty with.
-That’s Outlook.com for Outlook.com, Gmail.com for Gmail, Yahoo.com for Yahoo!
-Mail, and so on.
-If there is support to be had, you’ll be directed to it from those sites.
+Always — and I do mean always — start with the official website for the service.
+That’s outlook.com for Outlook.com, gmail.com for Gmail, yahoo.com for Yahoo!, and so on.
+If there is help to be had, you’ll be directed to it from those sites.

 There’s no need to search further, and every reason not to.

 I’ve said it before and I’ll say it again: the best thing you can do when accessing information on the internet is to be skeptical.

 Particularly if you’re in a desperate situation.
 That’s exactly the time to stop, take a breath, and ask yourself if what you’re finding is legitimate or possibly an attempt to scam you.

 There are legitimate resources out there — I’m particularly fond of the #3 entry in my search results example — but there are also others more than willing to take advantage of your desperate situation and take things from bad to worse.